osuritz/techinterview/dynamic-programming/index.md

   }
 }
 ```

+## Approaches
+Dynamic programming problems can often be tackled one of two ways:
+* **Bottom-up.** More/less work your way up from 0 to N, storing the results along the way.
+This can make the solution fairly straightforward to implement.
+* **Top-down.** Break the problem into sub-problems and solve them as needed and store the solution.
+This can often be more optimal by only solving the
+sub-problems needed rather than all subproblems from 0 to N.

 ## Coin Change
 The problem below was superbly explained at https://www.youtube.com/watch?v=jgiZlGzXMBw and the [Coin Change problem itself is found on